M157q/English2Runes/Readme.md

 ======================
 A command line tool to switch English letters to Runes letters or vice versa.
 Written in Python3.
+I just a newbie in Python, so the code is rookie-like.

 [Usage]
 ------